MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-pacemaker-services-suse.md

 ### Cause

-If a node attempts to rejoin the cluster after it's fenced and before the `msgwait` timeout completes, the Pacemaker service fails to start with an exit status of 100.
-To resolve the issue, enabling the `SBD_DELAY_START` setting puts a "msgwait" delay on the startup of sbd.service.
-This increases for the node to rejoin, and ensures the node can rejoin without experiencing the `msgwait` conflict.
+If a node attempts to rejoin the cluster after it's fenced but before the `msgwait` timeout completes, the Pacemaker service fails to start with an exit status of 100.
+To resolve the issue, enable the `SBD_DELAY_START` setting, and put a `msgwait` delay on the startup of sbd.service.
+This allows more time for the node to rejoin the cluster, and ensures the node can rejoin without experiencing the `msgwait` conflict.

 Note that if the `SBD_DELAY_START` setting is used, and SBD `msgwait` value is very high, two other potential problems might occur.
 For more information, see [Settings for long timeout in SBD_DELAY_START](https://www.suse.com/support/kb/doc/?id=000019356).